Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/Active.md

 >![[Pasted image 20250311023023.png]]

-- The share "users" if quite interesting, because  inside "Default" folder we found some file named "NTUSER" this type of files contains recent access and credentials, we can use a tool like [[regripper]], but there are no useful information
+- The share "users" if quite interesting, because  inside "Default" folder we found some file named "NTUSER.DAT" this type of files contains recent access and credentials, we can use a tool like [[regripper]], but there are no useful information
 ```bash
 smbclient //10.10.10.100/Users -U active.htb/SVC_TGS%GPPstillStandingStrong2k18 -c 'mget "Default"/*'
 ```